UPDATED FEB 14, 2020

 Dr Smood’s motto is “smart food for a good mood,” and their friendly employees and comfortable cafes definitely set the tone.
-Most locations (now numbered at five) have a good amount of seating, free Wi-Fi, and charging stations for your phones/laptops.
+Most locations (now numbered at seven) have a good amount of seating, free Wi-Fi, and charging stations for your phones/laptops.
 Classically, you can get green juice, fruit juice, detox juices, or mini boosters.
 But the Blueberry Majik is super interesting.
 It’s got coconut milk, wild blueberry, lucuma, sprouted buckwheat, and date.
 You don’t see that everywhere.

 After an extra-sweaty workout at trendy Midtown studio NEO U, kick back with a snack in the picturesque, modern, and light-filled Neo Cafe.
 Slurp down a Beets by Neo (with beets and ginger), Midtown Melancholy (featuring kale, spinach, and turmeric), or go for the game-changing Espresso smoothie, made with cocoa, banana, espresso, and almond milk.
 The full coffee menu (including a Bulletproof-like blend) and acai bowls certainly aren’t a bad look either.